Nikolaj-K/votingblock/README.md

 Anyone can start a poll.

-Participation can optionally be incentivised by redistributing _votingblock_ token.
+Participation can optionally be incentivised by redistributing token.
+(Working concept.
+Proposal page to be opened soon.)

 ### Token reward program for open source contributions